-In February 2004, the Russian businessman Viktor Vekselberg purchased a collection of items made by the House of Fabergé.
+In February 2004, The Link of Times Foundation purchased a collection of items made by the House of Fabergé.
 It had been in the possession of the family of Malcolm Forbes, the famous American media magnate.
 The collection contained over 200 objects, including nine unique Easter eggs created by Carl Fabergé for the last two Russian emperors.
-Malcolm Forbes had spent 25 years amassing Fabergé works until his death in 1990, and his heirs eventually decided to part with with his collection.
-A special Sotheby's auction was held in April 2004, during which the Forbes collection was split into lots and sold off to different buyers.
-Viktor Vekselberg's subsequent purchase of the entire collection from its various owners was unprecedented in the art market, as never before had a collection of such value been purchased by one person.
-In so doing, Mr. Vekselberg not only restored the collection's integrity, but brought those items back to their Russian homeland to make them available for all its residents.
+Malcolm Forbes had spent 25 years enthusiastically amassing Fabergé works until his death in 1990, and his heirs eventually decided to part with his collection.
+A special Sotheby's auction had been planned for April 2004, during which the Forbes collection would have been split into lots and sold off to different buyers.
+However, The Link of Times Foundation purchased the entire collection before the auction — an unprecedented move in the global art market, as never before had a collection of such value been acquired by one person at once.
+The Link of Times Foundation not only saved the collection's integrity, but brought these unique masterpieces back to Russia, making them available to all its residents.

-Still another important part of the Museum's collection is its Russian enamel works made by the leading Russian jewelry firms of the second half of the 19th and early 20th centuries: P. Ovchinnikov, I. Khlebnikov, A. Kuzmichev, the Grachev Brothers and many others.
-Separate mention is owed to the more than 100 items made by Feodor Rückert, the accomplished Moscow master of enamel who worked with the House of Fabergé.
+The Fabergé Museum also has a significant collection of enamel articles created by the leading Russian firms of the second half of the 19th and early 20th centuries: Pavel Ovchinnikov, Ivan Khlebnikov, Antip Kuzmichev, the Grachev Brothers and many more.
+The Museum also features one of the largest collections of Feodor Rückert artworks in the world – on display are more than 100 items created by the accomplished master of enamel and frequent collaborator with Carl Fabergé's firm.

 In order to provide a more complete appreciation for the Fabergé era in all its diversity, the Museum contains an exceptional collection of Russian icons, whose precious revetments were crafted by the best jewelers of the day.